 TOMMASO GUICCIARDINI / INFN / SCIENCE PHOTO LIBRARY TOMMASO GUICCIARDINI / INFN / SCIENCE PHOTO LIBRARY

 Solar neutrino research.
-A researcher holds a counter for detecting germanium atoms created in the GALLEX experiment.
-Located under 1400 metres of rock in the Gran Sasso Laboratory, Italy, GALLEX is looking for neutrinos emitted as a by- product of nuclear fusion in the Sun.
-It consists of a tank containing 54 tonnes of gallium tri- chloride.
+View of the structure housing the GALLEX experiment.
+Located under 1400 metres of rock in the Gran Sasso Laboratory, Italy, GALLEX is looking for neutrinos created by nuclear fusion reactions in the interior of the Sun.
+GALLEX consists of a tank containing 54 tonnes of gallium trichloride.
 Solar neutrinos interact with the atoms of gallium and give rise to a radioactive isotope of germanium.
 This process creates about one atom of germanium a day.
-The germanium atoms are chemically extracted every 3 weeks and counted by proportional counters like the one held here.
+Every 3 weeks the germanium atoms are chemically extracted and counted.
+GALLEX hopes to resolve the "missing solar neutrino" problem.

 Model release not required.
 Property release not required.